matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

   "capabilities": {
     "m.profile_fields": {
       "enabled": true,
-      "allowed": ["u.Custom Field 1", "org.example.job_title"],
+      "allowed": ["m.example_field", "org.example.job_title"],
       "disallowed": ["org.example.job_title"]
     }
   }
 }
 ```

-- **Behaviour**
+- **Behaviour**:
-  - **When capability missing**: Clients should assume extended profiles are supported, and that
+  - **When capability is missing**: Clients SHOULD assume extended profiles are supported, and that
     they can be created/written to.
 If a server intends to deny some (or all) changes, it SHOULD
     use the capability to advertise this to improve client experience.

-  - **When `enabled` is `false`**: Clients should expect to display profiles but NOT create or
+  - **When `enabled` is `false`**: Clients SHOULD expect to display profiles but NOT create or
     update fields.
-Any attempt to do so should result in a `403 Forbidden` error.
+Any attempt to do so SHOULD result in a `403 Forbidden` error.
 This does not
     affect `avatar_url` and `displayname` fields, which are allowed for compatibility purposes.

-  - **When `enabled` is `true`**: Clients should allow users to create or update custom fields,
+  - **When `enabled` is `true`**: Clients SHOULD allow users to create or update fields, except
-    except those listed in the `disallowed` array, if it exists.
-Servers may optionally specify the
+    those for keys listed in the `disallowed` array, if it exists.
+Servers MAY optionally specify
-    `allowed` array to allowlist fields that users may set - if the `allowed` key is provided with
+    the `allowed` array to allowlist fields that users can set - if the `allowed` key is provided
-    empty content (e.g. `"allowed": []`) this also disallows the setting of any fields.
-If both
+    with empty content (e.g. `"allowed": []`), this also disallows the setting of any fields.
-    `allowed` and `disallowed` keys are provided, the `disallowed` one should be ignored.
-Clients
+    If both `allowed` and `disallowed` keys are provided, the `disallowed` one should be ignored.
-    will receive `400 Bad Request` or `403 Forbidden` responses from the homeserver if server-side
+    Clients will receive `400 Bad Request` or `403 Forbidden` responses from the homeserver if
-    policies prevent them.
+    server-side policies prevent them.

 ## Error Handling